WhatCanIEatOrganization/WhatCanIEat/README.md

 # What can I eat?

 ## About The Project
-**What can I eat?** is an application that allows users to explore recipes, search recipes based on ingredients, and manage their virtual fridge.
-It includes features like adding and modifying ingredients, and will soon support user authentication, GPT-chat-based recipe generation, and saving favorite recipes.
+**What can I eat?** is an application that allows users to explore recipes, search recipes based on ingredients, generate recipes with ChatGpt, and manage their virtual fridge.
+It includes features like adding and modifying ingredients, and will soon support user authentication and saving favorite recipes.